Working in aged care

 Working in aged care offers variety, personal growth and the chance to make a difference to the lives of others.

-What do aged care workers do?
+What aged care workers and responsible persons do

-They provide essential care, services and support to older people.
+Aged care workers deliver essential care, services and support to older people.

 While the role of an aged care worker varies, here are some of their common responsibilities: